danielk333/hardtarget/htdocs/source/quickstart.rst

    (.ht) $ hardtarget -v download eiscat 20220408 leo_bpark_2.1u_NO uhf --progress -o /data

-The script will make the result available in the `/data` folder.
-Using the `--update` option, multiple downloads can be placed in the same folder hierarchy.
+The script will download a zip archive to the `/data` folder.
+After unzip and removal of the zip file, two folders are available.

 .. code-block:: bash